Canon 20D vs Panasonic FZ1000

 Review summary: Canon 20D vs Panasonic FZ1000

 So how do things add up?
 Which of the two cameras – the Canon 20D or the Panasonic FZ1000 – has the upper hand?
+Is one clearly better than the other?
 Below is a summary of the relative strengths of each of the two contestants.

 Advantages of the Canon EOS 20D: